East Broad Top Railroad and Coal Company: Track rehabilitation

 In December 2021 the railroad received a state Redevelopment Assistance Capital Program grant for $1.1M USD.
 The funds will be used to restore and reopen the main line to Saltillo and other capital improvements.
 In May 2022 the railroad took the first steps toward reopening the line from Rockhill Furnace south to Saltillo by cutting down growth and repairing drainage along the right-of-way.

 Deteriorated structures at the Colgate picnic grove, at the railroad's wye track on the old Clay spur, were demolished.
 New pavilions, restrooms, and a boarding platform were opened for the 2023 season.

 During 2023-2024 the right of way was rebuilt and opened up to Pennsylvania Route 475.
 Heritage service opened on the restored 1.3-mile section in October 2024.
 As of August 2025 track restoration had reached the Huntingdon County High School just below the reactivated Pogue Road crossing at Pennsylvania Route 994.
-At Saltillo clearing and regrading of the right of way is proceeding northward.
-Repairs to the Pogue Bridge are anticipated to begin in January 2026.
-Track crews continue to clear the right of way from the bridge south to Three Springs.
+In March 2026 track installation began at the reconstructed Saltillo station.
+Work will proceed railroad north and will eventually connect with the previously reactivated section.
+Repairs to the Pogue Bridge are anticipated to begin in 2026.
+As of November 2025 track crews have been clearing out decades of tree and vegetation growth along the right of way at the former Pogue station.

 The line south of Saltillo is blocked by two 1874-built tunnels that require significant repair work.
 In 2022 a LIDAR equipped drone was used to survey their condition for rehabilitation planning.
 This work would be very costly as no volunteer labor would be allowed in the tunnels for safety and liability concerns.

 At Robertsdale, which is blocked from the operating portion of the railroad by the two tunnels, the first section of a hard-paved walking path to the former coal mine sites once served by the EBT opened in October 2024.
 The path will eventually extend about one mile and include interpretive signage.
 Rail bikes and speeders now operate over two miles of EBT track to the town of Woodvale.
 In August the Friends group began preparing the foundation of the long-demolished engine house for the construction of a replica building.